 Typical roles graduates go onto after the course include:

 - stage/theatre manager

 - arts administrator

-After your second year, you can do a year-long placement year in the industry.
-This lets you put your knowledge and skills to work, while developing links in the industry.
+After your second year, you can do a year-long placement in the industry.
+This lets you put your knowledge and skills to work, while developing professional links and building your network.

-Previous students have taken placement years at Walt Disney World Resort in Florida, as attractions cast members, for example.
+Previous students have taken placement years at Walt Disney World Resort in Florida, as attractions cast members.

 - Stage and production crew at Rock Challenge

 - Running and stage management at Hip Hop International